-When it is decided that a child needs SEN support the decision will be recorded in school records and we will formally notify parents.
+If it is decided that a child needs SEN support the decision will be recorded in school records.
+Parents are always part of this decision.
 We are required to make data on the levels and types of SEN within the school available to the Local Authority.
 This data collected through the School Census, is also required to produce the national SEN information report.
 This information is presented anonymously to protect your child's privacy.

-Individual Support Plans and Additional Needs Plans
+SEN Support Plans and Additional Needs Plans

-When a pupil's needs mean that provision additional to or different from what is normally available to pupils, we will write an Individual Support Programme.
+When a pupil needs provision that is additional to or different from what is normally available to pupils, we will write an SEN Support Programme.
 It may sometimes be necessary to draw up an Additional Needs Plan.
 This draws together information about the child's background, his/ her needs, difficulties, wishes and concerns, together with views of the parent(s)/ carer(s) and the assessments of those professionals involved in supporting the child.
 In these cases, there would usually be involvement from at least one additional agency, such as occupational therapy or speech and language therapy.
 An Additional Plan would usually only be required for children for whom is felt may require an EHC assessment in future.